polothy/joule-plugincheck/JoulePluginCheck.md

     to be implemented in one place only.
 For example limiting timeouts to meet page generation time (PGT) goals, or accessing resources via proxy servers.
 ## Disallow Deprecated Moodle Functions
 Moodle functions that are deprecated produce warnings.
 These warnings provide a poor user experience, and spam logs.
 Therefore any deprecated functions must be replaced with their updated alternatives.

+The list of deprecated functions can be found in the `data/mdl-deprecated-functions.json` file.
+This file can be updated using the `bin/MdlDeprecated.php` script.
 ## Disallow Filesystem Related Moodle Functions
 In a multi-node environment Moodle plugin code cannot create a temporary file, and expect it to be avaiable on a subsequent request.
     Code using these Moodle functions be checked to ensure that temporary file creation is limited, and is only used in servicing the current request.
+## Disallow Risky PHP Functions
+Many PHP functions can be misused.
+The intention of this sniff is to identify the use of these functions so that, they can be examined further.

+The list of risky functions is stored in the `data/php-risky-exec-functions.json` file.
 ## Warn About the Use of Paths
 Code that access files in the {{$CFG-&gt;dataroot}} and {{$CFG-&gt;tempdir}} directories must be checked to ensure it is not
     creating or accessing files that it should not.
 Additionally the code should not be creating files and expecting them to